• Skip to primary navigation

 Naturally gluten-free foods, such as eggs, apples, and cashews, will be the same price regardless if you’re on a gluten-free diet.
 And often, a bag of apples is cheaper than a package of granola bars (and it’s way more nutritious and filling!).

-Keep in mind that meat is naturally gluten-free but is very expensive, especially organic meats.
-I recommend eating less meat and adding more beans and lentils to your meals instead.
-I make a wonderful beef stew (which I call cholent) with just a pound of chuck but with lentils, potatoes, and rice to make it more hearty and filling.
+I make a wonderful beef stew (cholent) with just a pound of chuck but with lentils, potatoes, and rice to make it more hearty and filling.
 Plus, eating less meat is a more sustainable way to live.

 Tip #7: Preserve Your Gluten-Free Foods

-Because gluten-free foods have a shorter shelf life, it’s important to store them properly to avoid food waste.
-Gluten-free bread should be stored in the freezer, and any near-stale bread can be turned into breadcrumbs or croutons to save money.
+Because gluten-free foods have a shorter shelf life, storing them properly is important to avoid food waste.
+Gluten-free bread should be stored in the freezer, and any near-stale bread can be turned into breadcrumbs or gluten-free croutons to save money.

 Gluten-free flours should be stored in airtight containers.
 High-protein flours, like coconut, quinoa, almond, and other nut flours, should be stored in airtight containers in the fridge for 8-12 months.